iter8-tools/iter8/content/integrations/kiali.md

 kubectl --namespace kiali-operator get pods
 ```

-To install the Kiali operator, follow the steps in [Install Kiali]( https://kiali.io/documentation/latest/installation-guide/#_install_kiali_latest).
-You can verify that the Kiali CR is created by using command:
+To install the Kiali operator, follow the steps in [Install Kiali Latest]( https://kiali.io/documentation/latest/installation-guide/#_install_kiali_latest).
+You can verify that the Kiali CR is created by using the command:

 ```bash
 kubectl  --namespace kiali-operator get kialis.kiali.io kiali
 ```

-If this is the new installation, you will be asked to choose an authentication strategy (login, anonymous, ldap, openshift, token or openid).
+If this is the new installation, you will be asked to choose an authentication strategy (`login`, `anonymous`, `ldap`, `openshift`, `token` or `openid`).
 Depending on the chosen strategy, the installation process may prompt for additional information.
 Please see [Kiali Login Options](https://kiali.io/documentation/latest/installation-guide/#_login_options) for details about authentication strategies.

 ### Enable iter8 in the Kiali Operator CR